Ford Thunderbird (tenth generation): Mid-cycle refreshes

 The Super Coupe continued on for 1994 with the same supercharged 3.8 L V6 as before, but now with 230 hp at 4,400 rpm and 330 lbft of torque at 2,500 rpm.
 This was made possible due to a number of changes.
-The Eaton M90 roots-type supercharger was given a larger, square style inlet, a larger attaching inlet plenum, and Teflon coated rotors.
-The engine received larger fuel injectors and an increase in compression to 8.6:1.
+The Eaton M90 roots-type supercharger was given a larger, square style inlet, a larger attaching inlet plenum, and Teflon-coated rotors.
+The engine received larger fuel injectors and an increase in compression to 8.5:1.
 In their March 1996 issue, Motor Trend magazine conducted a comparison test of a 1995 Thunderbird Super Coupe against the front-wheel drive Chevrolet Monte Carlo Z34 and a Buick Regal Gran Sport.
 The Super Coupe delivered the best overall performance, including a 0 to 60 mph acceleration time of 7.0 seconds and a completion of a quarter-mile in 15.2 seconds at 88.1 mph.
 In summarizing the overall performance of each car relative to each other, the author of the article, Don Sherman, wrote, "The Buick Regal is a competent, comfortable car at an attractive price, but it's too androgynous to be called a Gran Sport.
 Nothing about it is grand, and there isn't a sporting bone in its body.
 All the Monte Carlo needs to succeed is a V-8 engine and a year of refinement to eradicate its quality bugs.
 That leaves the Thunderbird SC as this test's big winner.
 It's a far more sophisticated solution to the four-place-coupe equation, but is priced accordingly."
 In spite of positive critiques like this, the increases in output and performance over earlier Super Coupes would be short-lived, as the Thunderbird Super Coupe was discontinued after the 1995 model year due to slowing sales.

 For 1996, the Thunderbird was offered only as an LX model.
 The hood, headlamps and bumper fascias were once again restyled.
 The front fascia received a honeycomb mesh grille, with a revised Thunderbird emblem placed in the center.
 The headlamps were changed to clear lenses with fluted inner reflector housings.
-New body colored door handles replaced the former textured black ones and wide body colored cladding was added along the lower bodysides.
-The lower taillamp trim changed from black to red reflectors (as with former SC models) creating a uniform taillamp appearance, with the "Thunderbird LX" badge relocated to the upper-left of the decklid in a new script font.
-For 1997, a Sport option package was available for V8 equipped models which included a performance suspension, 16" aluminum wheels and tires and a rear decklid spoiler.
+New body-colored door handles replaced the former textured black ones and wide body-colored cladding was added along the lower bodysides.
+The lower tail lamp trim changed from black to red reflectors (as with former SC models) creating a uniform tail lamp appearance, with the "Thunderbird LX" badge relocated to the upper-left of the decklid in a new script font.

+For 1997, the generation's final year, horsepower remained the same but the manifold was upgraded, providing more torque for the V8: 280 lbft.
+Numerous interior options were eliminated and the instrument panel was changed to a simplified version matching that year's Ford Taurus.
+However, a new Sport option package was made available for V8-equipped models which included a performance suspension, 16" aluminum wheels, and a rear decklid spoiler.